-Students and staff have the right to not take part in the Our Lady of Walsingham Catholic Multi Academy Trust biometric system.
+Students and staff have the right to not take part in the Trust biometric system.

 Where an individual person objects to taking part in the biometric system(s), reasonable alternative arrangements will be provided that allow the individual to access the relevant service, e.g. where a biometric system uses fingerprints to pay for school meals, the person will be able to use a 4-digit PIN instead.